-The diamond jewellery marker is booming more than ever.
-People are buying more diamond jewellery as compared to plain gold or silver.
+The diamond jewelry market is booming more than ever.
+People are buying more diamond jewelry as compared to plain gold or silver.
 There are basically two types of diamonds you would have heard of; Real and CZ (Cubic Zirconia)/AD (American Diamonds) which are synthetically made.
 How do you tell the difference?
-Well here I will give some of the common factors that will differentiate these two.
+Well, here I will give some of the common factors that will differentiate these two.

 Diamonds are known for their sparkle.
 You might think, the shinier it is the better – wrong.
-It is in fact the opposite.
+It is, in fact, the opposite.
 Real diamonds, exhibit a lower sparkle than the artificial one.
-It you possess a real diamond then compare it with a fake, the shinier will be the fake.
+If you possess a real diamond then compare it with a fake, the shinier will be the fake.
 However; if you are unable to compare then look for the rainbow-like sparkle, that one will be a fake

 Not a very practical option, but one to keep in mind.
-Any artificial diamond will retain more heat compared to a real diamond due to their composition structure.
+Any artificial diamond will retain more heat compared to a real diamond due to its composition structure.

 Chances are you won’t get to test this one out either, but it’s good to have this knowledge.
 Any synthetic diamond will scratch very easily.
 You will need god’s hand to break the real diamond but, a synthetic will always break easily with tools.
 So when testing start of will trying to just scratch it.

-The most trusted and common way to tell a real diamond from artificial is a government issued certificate.
-Any government certification will tell you the weather your stone is a real or a fake.
+The most trusted and common way to tell a real diamond from artificial is a government-issued certificate.
+Any government certification will tell you whether your stone is a real or a fake.
 And if you are buying in a shop or online, always ask for the certificate of authenticity from the seller.